Medicare Town Halls

 If you need to purchase healthcare supplies, durable medical equipment or frequent healthcare services, you may be interested in coverage under a Medicare Part B plan.

-Ask the Moye’s advisor Eleisha if you should consider an optional Medicare Part B plan.
+Ask the Moye’s advisor Stacia if you should consider an optional Medicare Part B plan.
 She can help you evaluate how much you spend each month on health supplies and preventive services and provide insight on your options for Part B coverage.

 About Medicare Part B